 On St. Paddy’s Day, raise a glass to this unique Irish heritage at one of Montreal’s Irish pubs, where you can enjoy a pint of green beer with hordes of other revellers.
 For live music and 50 different single malts, mosey over to Montreal’s oldest Irish Pub, Le Vieux Dublin; or chow down on a hearty bowl of Guinness beef stew at Hurley’s.

-After the big day, show your Irish pride at the Montréal St. Patrick’s Day Parade, taking place on the first Sunday after March 17.
+After the big day, show your Irish pride at the Montréal St. Patrick’s Day Parade, usually taking place on the first Sunday after March 17 (with this year’s event falling on Sunday, March 17 itself).
 It’s actually the longest-running of its kind in Canada—uninterrupted since 1824—and you’ll be treated to a three-hour procession of vibrant floats, performers, and partygoers marching along Sainte-Catherine Street.
-If you’re an out-of-towner, Best Western Montreal Downtown Hotel Europa is located near the parade route, and you can rack up rewards points (5 per dollar) by charging your room to the Best Western Rewards Mastercard.
-You’ll receive an additional 10% in rewards when you stay at a Best Western Hotel, plus free room upgrades.

 Did you know that the Irish have called Nova Scotia home since the 1660s?
 It all began when settler Roger Casey arrived, married an Acadian, and spawned the Caissy family.
 In fact, Irish immigrants helped establish the province’s capital, Halifax.
 So if you’re on the East Coast, what better place for a bash on March 17?